HERE are a couple of techniques to help you cast with a centrepin reel, explained by Bill Rushmer.

 4 As soon as the float hits the water, you must instantly use your finger to apply a breaking on the drum of your centrepin to stop it over running and causing a tangle.

-Watch this video of Bill Rushmer explaining how to use a centrepin reel on stillwaters.
+Now watch this video of Bill Rushmer explaining how to use a centrepin reel on stillwaters.